oci-landing-zones/oci-scca-landingzone/Managed_SCCA_Broker_(SCCAv2)/DESTROY.md

 Error: During deletion, Terraform expected the resource to reach state(s): DELETED, but the service reported unexpected state: ACTIVE.
 │ Delete failed due to the following resource(s): ocid1.vault.oc3.us-gov-ashburn-1.j.......
 ```
 Avoid this error by running the destroy_lz.py script.
-Follow this guid from step 3.
+Follow this guide from step 3.

 2. Running terraform destroy before running the destroy_lz.py script will throw errors because the identity domain resources were not deleted.
 ```text